This post contains affiliate links.

 One option currently rising in popularity is Facebook Marketplace.
 This can be found on any Facebook website or app and allows Power Wheels owners to post their toy for sale similarly to eBay or Craigslist.
 Again, the prices are usually fair, but you risk not knowing the condition of the Power Wheels until you see it.

-Alternatively, you can search for used Power Wheels for sale on various phone applications, such as Nextdoor or OfferUp.
+Alternatively, you can search for Power Wheels that are used for sale on various phone applications, such as Nextdoor or OfferUp.
 Each works very similarly to other popular websites and specializes in different things.
 For instance, Nextdoor focuses on local postings, so you aren’t driving long distances or shipping your used Power Wheels to your residence.

 Okay, bear with us.
-Sometimes one man’s trash is another man’s treasure, and you’d be surprised how many parents just leave their used Power Wheels on the curb after their kid has outgrown it.
+Sometimes one man’s trash is another man’s treasure, and you’d be surprised how many parents just leave their Power Wheels on the curb after their kid has used and outgrown it.

 For the low cost of free, you can take your Power Wheels home when it was originally meant for the landfill.

-Usually, when you see a used Power Wheels on the curb, it’s either broken, or the parents don’t want to go through the hassle of reselling it, so they’re just getting rid of it.
+Usually, when you see a Power Wheels on the curb that has been used, it’s either broken, or the parents don’t want to go through the hassle of reselling it, so they’re just getting rid of it.
 This is the perfect opportunity for you to snatch it up and see what you can do with it.

 The worst-case scenario is that something is broken on the Power Wheels that you can’t fix.
 The best-case scenario is that the Power Wheels functions perfectly fine, or it needs some tinkering that only costs you maybe $25 in parts.